 We had no cases of MRSA or C.Diff in our hospitals this month.

 Clostridium difficile cases

 The Department of Health sets a maximum number of cases of C. diff we must not exceed each year.
-Our target for 2015 to 2016 is to have no more than 30 cases.

 The Department of Health has set a zero tolerance target for MRSA.